Sudden and overwhelming events often cause trauma and distress for individuals, families and communities.

 If you live in a rural or remote area, you’ll be able to get counselling and support through video telehealth services.

-If you think you’d benefit from mental health treatment, talk to any of these:
+If you think you’d benefit from mental health treatment, talk to a: